Nylilsa/nylilsa.github.io/guides/th10-extra-rta.md

 3. By going all the way to the right of the screen.
 Then, while focussed, move for two frames to the left.
 Then while unfocussed, move to the left until you are exactly in the centre.

-(Note: you move at 5 units/frame when unfocused, and 2 units/frame when focused when moving vertically or horizontally.
-The left/right side are at x = -184 and x = 184 respectively hence moving 2 frames while focussed)
+(Note: you move at ``5`` units/frame when unfocused, and ``2`` units/frame when focused when moving vertically or horizontally.
+The left/right side are at ``x = -184`` and ``x = 184`` respectively hence moving ``2`` frames while focussed)

 MoF extra gives the player enough lives, so there is no need to do 2 and 3.
 You can always suicide right before a certain boss section in order to be normally aligned.

 Now here comes the hard part: moving around.

 Since you want to be at ``x = 0`` as much as possible, you have to make sure to **NEVER move diagonally**.
-It may sound easy to never move diagonally, but if you ever want to travel in a square very quickly you may find yourself accidentally moving diagonally for a frame or two when switcing from vertical to horizontal movement (or vice versa).
+It may sound easy to never move diagonally, but if you ever want to travel in a square very quickly you may find yourself accidentally moving diagonally for a frame or two when switching from vertical to horizontal movement (or vice versa).
 By moving diagonally, you are moving at a non-integer x-velocity. meaning that you will have to move diagonally again in order to be normally-aligned again.

+On top of this, the boss likes to move around as well, but once an attack ends the boss *usually* goes back to ``x = 0``.
+This is important, because it means you can do the normal-alignment strategy again on the attack where the boss is exactly at ``x = 0``.

 Plus, you also have to be good at frame-perfect taps.
 Sometimes, you are only 5 units away from ``x = 0``, meaning you have to move horizontally for 1 frame.

-#### Shot timing manipulation

-**THIS TRICK IS TAS-ONLY**, but I will still describe this because I found out about this tech when I watched a TAS.
-Furthermore, maybe someone in the future is able to implement this for RTA usage.

-If you press Z for a frame, then Marisa shoots a row of missiles for exactly ``20`` frames.
-She shoots a row of missiles every ``3`` frames, meaning every ``20`` frames she shoots ``6`` rows of missiles

-[]
-[]
-[]
-[tools/links]
-[]
+It's quite hard to do this strategy, especially when combined with the doppler-effect strategy, but it is worth it if you are going to optimise MoF Extra RTA.

+## Tools / Links
+[hr_major]

+[a=https://livesplit.org/downloads/]livesplit[/a] - Used for keeping track of your time.
+[a=https://maribelhearn.com/tools#vpatch]vpatch[/a] - Used for setting your own custom screen resolution when playing on non-full-screen mode.
+[a=hhttps://github.com/ack7139/thprac/releases]thprac[/a] - Great Practice tool that allows you to warp to certain stage sections and to set your power.

+## Special thanks
+[hr_major]

+mantatail for having written [a=https://www.speedrun.com/touhou_fuujinroku_mountain_of_faith/guide/vuqkq]a guide about MoF RTA[/a] that made me speedrun the game.

+ZUN for having made this game with such a fun and broken shottype.

+...and [a=guides/you.jpg]you[/a] for having read through the entire guide !

+Good luck with your future runs !
+\- Nylilsa